 No, you’re not getting a DSLR level experience of videos, but what you’re getting is pretty significant, and way better than all the smartphones that ever so popularly can record on 4K.

-Another amazing thing about this camcorder is obviously the UI, quite possibly one of the best user interfaces we have seen on a Canon camcorder, and we are pleased to announce that Canon has done an amazing job.
+Another amazing thing about this budget camcorder is obviously the UI, quite possibly one of the best user interfaces we have seen on a canon 4k video camera, and we are pleased to announce that Canon has done an amazing job.

 However, not everything is good about this camcorder, for starters, Canon didn’t find time to make changes to the video quality of this camera, as the videos that come out of it still look the same.
 However, do keep in mind that we are certainly not claiming that the video quality is bad as it happens to be one of the redeeming qualities.